Front quarter view

 Hybrid

-The hybrid system seamlessly switches between pure EV driving for short journeys and stop-start driving, while the petrol engine chimes in on the motorway, where it offers smooth power delivery.
+The hybrid system seamlessly switches between pure EV driving for short journeys and stop-start driving, while the petrol engine kicks in on the motorway, offering smooth power delivery.

 Verdict